-The NSW Government asked the Natural Resources Commission (the Commission) to assess the river red gum and woodland forests in the Riverina bioregion (see Terms of Reference).
+Through a Terms of Reference, the NSW Government asked the Commission to assess the river red gum and woodland forests in the Riverina bioregion.

-The Commission's assessment and recommendations provided information to Government about how the river red gum forests should be managed into the future, and allowed the Government to make decisions and put in place a forest agreement.
+The Commission's assessment and recommendations provided information on managing the river red gum forests into the future, and allowed Government to make decisions and put in place a forest agreement.